 This time, it’s Guardians of the Galaxy, a second-tier Marvel property whose refreshingly saucy first film, released in 2014, earned $773 million worldwide.
 Now its sequel, Guardians of the Galaxy Vol. 2, is guaranteed to be another worldwide hit.

 How Marvel has managed to generate undiminished excitement over the course of 14 previous films in such a short amount of time (Iron Man was only nine years ago, yet seems like forever) is something that will be studied by future generations of the entertainment intelligentsia, or possibly sociologists studying the effects of mass hysteria.

-At Marvel Studios, one can imagine, the pressure to be good isn’t as intense as the pressure to not be bad, lest the House of Ideas starts resembling a house of cards.
-That burden can be felt in Guardians of the Galaxy Vol 2.
+At Marvel Studios, one can imagine, the pressure to be good isn’t as intense as the pressure to not be bad, lest the House of Ideas start resembling a house of cards.
+That burden can be felt in Guardians of the Galaxy Vol. 2.

 Blame it on director James Gunn, the cheeky bastard behind both films.
 He’s in his mid-40s, the perfect age to appreciate the value of a David Hasselhoff cameo or a fleeting close-up of a Mattel Electronics Football handheld game.